 Store leftover matzo balls in an airtight container in the refrigerator.
 It will last for up to 4 days in the fridge.
 Then reheat them with the soup on the stovetop with medium-low heat until they are hot all the way through.

 Yes, you can make the matzo ball soup the night before.
-You can prepare the soup as directed and then place it into an airtight container.
+You can prepare the soup as directed and place it in an airtight container.
 It will last 3-4 days in the fridge.
-Then reheat it on the stovetop with warm heat until it's hot all the way through.
+Then reheat it on the stovetop with warm heat until it’s hot all through.ย

 Unfortunately, matzo meal does have gluten.
-You need to make sure to buy a matzo meal that is specially labeled gluten free.
+You need to make sure to buy a matzo meal that is labeled gluten-free.

 More Delicious Gluten Free Soup Recipes: